ArabianCIF/ArabianCIF/README.md

-~~Hello!I'm ArabianCIF.I'm a Japanese high school student of agriculture.I want to develop softwate related to agriculture in the future.If you are curious about agriculture or programming,please talk with me!
+Hello!I'm ArabianCIF.I'm a Japanese high school student of agriculture.I want to develop softwate related to agriculture in the future.If you are curious about agriculture or programming,please talk with me!
-#I use python,dart and Java Script.~~
+#I use python,dart and Java Script.
-Programming is fucking shit😡